-As at 31 December 2022 and 2021, the balance of these reserves was freely available and amounted to \in 141,925 thousand and \in 112,192 thousand, respectively.
+At 31 December 2023 and 2022, the balance of these reserves was freely available and amounted to $\in$ 208,764 thousand and $\in$ 141,925 thousand, respectively.

-c) Equalisation Reserve and interim dividend
+c) Equalisation reserve and interim dividend

 The equalisation reserve is a mandatory reserve prescribed by law and may only be used to cover deviations in terms of claims incurred.